NASA-IMPACT/veda-ui/docs/adr/007-github-issue-management-agreement.md

 Tasks will be used to breakdown the work needed to complete an initiative.
 As timelines become more clear, these sub-issues can be moved under the appropriate Initiative's sub PI Objective ticket.
 Because these will be defined as issues under an initiative issue or a PI Objective issue, the heirarchy/relationship to the initiative or PI Objective will already be present.
 We should limit sub-issues to two levels beyond this for task visibility.

 An Issue should have:
-- a parent (unless it is the parent initiative, a parent tech debt issue or of type bug.
-[Tech Debt] can be it's own parent that can be used to track repo health)
+- a parent (unless it is the parent initiative or of type bug)
 - a title prefixed with the epic acronym (ex.
 [EIE] Initial repo/application scaffolding)
 - a subtitle if the issue will contain output that isn't production code, ie. ADR (it's my understanding that ADRs can be RFCs if their status is in progress / in review), Doc, Spike. (ex.
 [EIE] Spike: globe visualization, [EIE] Doc: deploy process).
 - a description